Fleford/EO_Aberdeen/README.md

 EO_Aberdeen/Batch_Files contains batch files EO_Aberdeen/GWM_Manipulator.py uses to control GWM

-EOWPP_Aberdeen contains all the code for applying EOWPP to the Aberdeen groundwater model
+EOWPP_Aberdeen contains all the code for applying EOWPP to the Aberdeen groundwater model EOWPP_Aberdeen\AberdeenModel contains the Aberdeen model that Python works on EOWPP_Aberdeen\AberdeenModel_Clean contains a clean copy of the Aberdeen model in case the working copy is corrupted EOWPP_Aberdeen\EOWPP_FILES contains results from tests EOWPP_Aberdeen\Solution_Reader.py contains code to convert files in EOWPP_FILES into numpy arrays